-We have two Master of Science programs: one with a clinical emphasis in Speech-Language Pathology, and the other, a nonclinical degree in Speech, Language, and Hearing Sciences.
+We have two Master of Science programs: one with a clinical emphasis and one with a basic science focus.
 This student handbook is designed to guide students through the program for either degree.
-We also maintain a website for matriculating students where complementary information is available at http://slhsfac.arizona.edu/content/ms-slp.
+We also have the SLHS Community Site d2l page (see Content/MS SLP) where complementary information is available.
+Students are welcome to make suggestions about additional information they would like on that site.